 - Conference travel to locations where there is a State Department Travel Warning

 - Travel is being conducted as part of a Drexel organized program (i.e. a faculty-led group is attending a conference as part of a broader international experience or study abroad trip or a student organization is organizing a trip to an international meeting for its members).

 Any student who is participating in an International Fellowship during his/her period of enrollment at the University must register their international travel with the Office of International Programs.
 Examples of International Fellowships include, but are not limited to, the Fulbright, the Whitaker, DAAD and Critical Languages.
 International fellowship recipients must complete an online registration that includes dates and location of travel, critical travel documentation and emergency contact information.
 The International Experience Approval form is not required for most international fellowships, but may be utilized in certain cases at the discretion of the Vice Provost for Global Initiatives.

-Any student or student group that desires to participate in an international travel activity to a country that currently has a State Department Travel Warning must seek approval through the Travel Warning Review (TWR) Committee.
+Any student or student group that desires to participate in an international travel activity to a location determined to be High Risk must seek approval through the Travel Risk Review (TRR) Committee.
 This additional requirement applies to all types of Drexel-affiliated international student travel.
-TWR has representation from Risk Management, General Counsel, Study Abroad, SCDC and Student Affairs.
-Depending on the nature of the international student travel, other members of the Drexel community may also be asked to participate in the TWR analysis, including Athletics, Human Resources or the Vice Provost for Academic Affairs, when appropriate.
-The request for permission to travel should be advanced to the TWR by the relevant office (e.g. Study Abroad, Co-op, etc.) and include:
+TRR has representation from Risk Management, General Counsel, Study Abroad, Steinbright Career Development Center (Steinbright), Student Life and Academic Affairs.
+Depending on the nature of the international student travel, other members of the Drexel community may also be asked to participate in the TRR analysis, when appropriate.
+The request for permission to travel should be advanced to the TRR by the relevant office (e.g. Study Abroad, Steinbright, etc.) and include: